 CMiS – A Community for Minorities in STEM (CMiS) at the University of Oregon focuses on fostering a supportive and inclusive community for ethnic and cultural minorities in all disciplines of science, technology and mathematics.

-UOWGS – UO Women in Graduate Studies organization strives for gender equality by focusing on the professional development of women in all disciplines of science to enable them to become successful contributors to their fields.
+UOWGS – UO Women in Graduate Science organization strives for gender equality by focusing on the professional development of women in all disciplines of science to enable them to become successful contributors to their fields.

 OSA – UO Student Chapter of the Optical Society of America focuses on promoting optics through cutting-edge research, collaboration, and outreach of optical demonstrations for the public.